Seke64/B-F-Storygame/README.md

 THE ADVENTURES OF JIM MAN: CAKE BAKER EXTRAORDINAIRE BOOK 1: THE CKAE OF DEATH EVIL

-IT was a cool, crisp sunny summer day.
+IT was a cool, crisp sunny summer day....